lucasmoten/ods19/docs/home.md

 + Response 403

-        If the user is unauthorized to perform the request because they lack permissions to view the object.
+        If the user is forbidden to perform the request because they lack permissions to view the object.

 + Response 405